Washington County Museum of Fine Arts: Founders

 While the artist, William Henry Singer, Jr., and his wife, Anna Brugh Singer, lived most of their lives in Europe, the couple bestowed a rare legacy on the people of Washington County.
 In 1931, the Singers gave the Museum of Fine Arts to the community along with a substantial collection of American and European art.
 The gift was motivated by Anna's deep affection towards her hometown of Hagerstown.
 The couple continued to make gifts to the museum throughout their lives.
 In 1949, Anna greatly expanded the original museum with the addition of two wings given as a memorial to her late husband.

 The Singers traveled throughout the United States and Europe, making friends with artists and gaining exposure to the artistic world.
 William was an American post-impressionist painter influenced by the European atheistic crosscurrents of the late 19th century, and the son of a Pittsburgh steel magnate.
 Singer's mature work concentrated almost exclusively on the isolated mountains and fjords of Norway, a country that he adopted almost as a homeland.
 His major achievement was an interpretation of the majestic scenery of Norway.
 Anna was clearly the more outgoing of the pair.
 She spent much of her time entertaining guests at the couple's Dutch and Norwegian homes and developing the couple's collection of artwork.
 Apart from founding the Washington County Museum of Fine Arts, the couple made numerous philanthropic gifts to churches, towns, and hospitals in Norway, the Netherlands, and the United States.
 After William's death in 1943, Anna turned much of her attention to finding suitable homes for the objects in their collection and supporting art institutions.
-In 1956, the founded the Singer Laren Museum and theater in Laren, the Netherlands, and remained an enthusiastic supporter of the visual and performing arts until her own death in 1962.
+In 1956, she founded the Singer Laren Museum and theater in Laren, the Netherlands, and remained an enthusiastic supporter of the visual and performing arts until her own death in 1962.